 - Report location every time the network detects a change in target location (including location update with no physical change of location).

-- LALS.
+- Activate LALS triggering.
+This option is used to activate the LALS triggered location service (TS 33.127 [5], clause 7.3.3.3) for the target.

 The LIPF shall be able to provision the POI, TFs and the MDF2/MDF3 with an indication of whether location reporting is applicable to a warrant.